luiscoco/SpringBoot_Annotations/README.md

 }
 ```

+**AnnotationConfigApplicationContext context**: This line creates an instance of AnnotationConfigApplicationContext, which is a Spring context container designed to work with Java-based configuration

+**context.scan("com.example.demo")**: This tells the Spring container to scan the com.example.demo package for classes annotated with Spring annotations (like @Component, @Service, etc.)

+It is used to detect and register Spring-managed beans

+**context.refresh()**: This initializes the Spring context.
+It processes the scanned classes, creates and configures beans, and prepares the application for use

+**context.getBean(MyServiceClass.class)**: This line retrieves a bean of type MyServiceClass from the Spring context

+It assumes that MyServiceClass is a Spring-managed bean, annotated with @Component, @Service, or similar

+**context.close()**: Closes the Spring application context, releasing all resources and locks that it holds

+This is a good practice to ensure that resources are properly cleaned up when the application is done

 ## 5. @Repository

 This annotation is used to indicate that the class is a **Data Access Object (DAO)**